darlanalves/ClassJS/README.md

 # ClassJS

-Pretty simple class system and custom events emitter.
+A simple JS class system
-DOM events are not supported and must be bound with another lib like jQuery.

 This project is just a experiment I've done to understand a JS classical implementation